sailajakoduri/SpringBootWithRestAPI/README.md

 Build & Deploy:
 MovieTicketBookingManagementAppApplication is my spring boot application.
+HSQL is being used as Embedded database for storing the movie ticket.
 Either run MovieTicketBookingManagementAppApplication as java application or spring boot app

 Junit Test cases: